This article covers 8 points on how to prove in an audit that your staff is properly trained:

 2. Limiting training to one profile (e.g. IT) and forgetting the rest.
 ISO 27001, NIS2 and the GDPR expect coverage appropriate to risk.
 If only IT has training records, interviews in other departments can expose the gap.

 3. Not updating content or repeating sessions at the right frequency.
-A single annual session is rarely defensible.
-Auditors expect continuity: plan, cadence, and evidence that the programme is maintained and reviewed.
+A single annual session may be insufficient where roles, systems, risks or regulatory expectations change during the year.
+Depending on the framework and audit scope, evidence should show that the programme is maintained and reviewed at an appropriate cadence.

 4. Not preparing exportable evidence.
 If everything is scattered or only “in the LMS” with no clear way to export plan, attendance and materials, the audit becomes slow and can lead to non-conformities or corrective measure requests.